Restream/redmine_skype_link/README.md

   Type **"Chat":skype:skype.test.user.1?chat** into a field where you want to add a Skype URI.
   This command will be transformed into the following link: \<a href="skype:skype.test.user.1?chat">Chat\</a>.
   Clicking the link will start a chat with the selected contact.
+* Skype for business
+  Type **"Chat":sip:user@email.foo** into a field where you want to add a Skype URI.
+  This command will be transformed into the following link: \<a href="sip:user@email.foo">Chat\</a>.
+  Clicking the link will start a chat with the selected contact.

 Clicking a Skype link in Redmine will: